-CRDTs eliminate conflicts between the distributed stakeholders' operations; thus avoiding the complexity of conflict resolution and roll-back.
-As a result, CRDTs exhibit promising fault tolerance and reliability properties.
+CRDT eliminate conflicts between the distributed stakeholders' operations; thus avoiding the complexity of conflict resolution and roll-back.
+As a result, CRDT exhibit promising fault tolerance and reliability properties.

-CRDTs come in two flavors.
-State-based CRDTs are structured in a way that they adhere to a monotonic semi-lattice. \citet{shapiro2011conflict} show that state-based objects that satisfy this property are SEC, hence they converge to a consistent state.
-Operation-based CRDTs require that concurrent operations are commutative.
-Independently from the order of the received change updates, the state of the local copy converges to the same state.
+CRDT come in two flavors.
+State-based CRDT are structured in a way that they adhere to a monotonic semi-lattice.
+Shapiro et al.~\cite{shapiro2011conflict} show that state-based objects that satisfy this property are SEC; hence, they converge to a consistent state.
+Operation-based CRDT require that concurrent operations are commutative.
+Independent from the order of the received change updates, the state of the local copy converges to the same state.
 To achieve such a behavior, the supporting communication protocol has to provide a causal ordering mechanism, such as global timestamps.
 In our approach, we have opted for the operation-based CRDT scheme because of its reduced costs when exchanging model changes between replicas.

 Operation-based model representation \citep{lenoir2011operation} has been proposed for reasoning about streams of model operations.
 The C-Praxis approach \citep{michaux2011semantically} defines six CRUD model operations and defines how these operations interact.
-The CRDTs of \lowkey{} are geared towards the more complex semantics of graphs and, thus, they provide a superset of these operations.
+The CRDT of \lowkey{} are geared toward the more complex semantics of graphs and, thus, they provide a superset of these operations.
 Additionally, \lowkey{} enables working with multigraphs, hypergraphs, and disconnected graphs, allowing for more flexibility in modeling.
 Traditional operation-based approaches, such as C-Praxis are built on MOF.
 Consequently, they fall short of supporting arbitrary meta-levels of modeling.